MNIST

 Make Some Data

-and convert it to a tensor by placing a transform object in the argument transform
+Load the training dataset by setting the parameters train to True and convert it to a tensor by placing a transform object in the argument transform.

-Load the testing dataset and convert it to a tensor by placing a transform object in the argument transform
+Load the testing dataset and convert it to a tensor by placing a transform object in the argument transform:

 Create the criterion function: